-Sterling McDavid is an influencer and social entrepreneur known primarily for her keen eye for design and fashion, passion for philanthropy and entrepreneurial spirit.
+Sterling McDavid is an entrepreneur known primarily for her keen eye for design and fashion, nose for fragrance and passion for philanthropy.

-Upon returning from an eye-opening trip to Vietnam with UNICEF, Sterling made the decision to leave her career on Wall Street to focus her energies on helping those in need.
-Inspired by how much one solar panel can provide a single community, McDavid created The Starling Project, a line of sophisticated home candles that not only light the homes of their users, but provide a sustainable, long-term solution that provides solar energy to families in need through the company’s partnership with UNICEF.
+Upon returning from an eye-opening trip to Vietnam with UNICEF, Sterling made the decision to leave her Wall Street career at Goldman Sachs to focus her energies on helping women and children in need.
+Inspired by how much one solar panel can provide a single community, McDavid created The Starling Project, a luxury home fragrance line that with every sale helps provide solar energy to families in need through the company’s partnership with UNICEF.
 Sterling serves as a member of the UNICEF New York Board of Directors and is also a Chair of UNICEF Next Generation in New York.
-In 2016, Sterling received the UNICEF Champion for Children award at the annual Children’s First Gala for her dedication to helping children globally.
+In 2016, Sterling received the UNICEF Champion for Children award at the annual Children First Gala for her dedication to helping children globally.
 She also received the President’s Volunteer Service Award from President Barack Obama.
+Sterling was named a top female entrepreneur by Town & Country magazine and was one of 50 women listed on the magazine’s Modern Swans list in 2017.

-Prior to launching The Starling Project and Sterling McDavid LLC, Sterling worked at an architecture/design firm in Paris, France where she refined her design skills, which ultimately aided in the development of The Starling Project’s highly curated candle collection and led to the formation of Sterling McDavid LLC, an interior design and redevelopment firm based in New York.
+Prior to launching The Starling Project and Sterling McDavid LLC, Sterling worked at the architecture firm Projectiles in Paris, France where she refined her design skills.
+Her experience in Paris ultimately aided in the development of The Starling Project’s highly curated candle collection and led to the formation of Sterling McDavid LLC, a residential redevelopment firm based in New York.
 Sterling also spends quite a bit of her time in the fashion world.
-She has proudly hosted events and done collaborations with Louis Vuitton, Michele Watches and multiple other brands.
+She has proudly hosted events and done collaborations with Louis Vuitton, Libertine, Michele Watches and multiple other brands.

 The Starling Project